 Home is where the art is

-"If someone had told me 10 years ago that I would eventually spend my days painting mad animal portraits, I would have laughed out loud, but as unlikely as it seemed, that's where I am and that's what I do, and I count myself very lucky.
+If someone had told me 10 years ago that I would eventually spend my days painting mad animal portraits, I would have laughed out loud, but as unlikely as it seemed, that's where I am and that's what I do, and I count myself very lucky.

 My motivation is kept alive by people's happy responses to the paintings.
-Ironically, there is no bigger compliment than hearing someone chuckle when looking at my work, and if I hear a guffaw ... job done.
+Ironically, there is no bigger compliment than hearing someone chuckle when looking at my work, and if I hear a guffaw - job done.

-I'm also comforted and somewhat relieved that there are other people out there who seem to share my slightly off-the-wall humour!"
+I'm also comforted and somewhat relieved that there are other people out there who seem to share my slightly off-the-wall humour!

-Sam became a full time artist in 2010, thanks to a commission for a friend, who asked Sam to paint a huge picture of a cow 'kissing' the canvas ... the mad menagerie began from that very first 'Mad Cow'.
-Sam started selling at art markets and events, developed her own online shop and has been very fortunate to secure numerous gallery and shop representations over the years.
-Hard work and commitment has fuelled her journey through those early art markets (often freezing), hosting open studios (much warmer) to exhibiting successfully at several UK galleries (wine).
-A hobby that began with a commission for a friend has blossomed in to a fulfilling career, seeing the creation of Sam Fenner Art.
+I became a full time artist in 2010, thanks to a commission for a friend, who asked me to paint a huge picture of a cow 'kissing' the canvas ... the mad menagerie began from that very first 'Mad Cow'.

+I started selling at art markets and events, developed my own online shop and have been very fortunate to secure numerous gallery and shop representations over the years.
+Hard work and and a genuine love of what I do saw me through those early art markets (often freezing), busy open studios (much warmer) and exhibitions at several UK galleries (wine).
+A hobby that began with a commission for a friend has become a career, and the creation of Sam Fenner Art.